By Santorini Dave

 Hotel phone: +44 20 7836 4343

 In the heart of West End, the Savoy is the grand dame of London hotels, its roster of past guests including Monet and Laurence Olivier.
 Once you make your way past feline-shaped topiary and the top-hatted doormen, you are immediately met by the hotel staff and whisked off to your room; there is no reception.
 Rooms are either English Edwardian or art deco in design, though both come with thoroughly modern bathrooms and rain showers; suites include butler service.
 Family perks include vacation packages, amenities for kids, and adjoining rooms.
-Dining options include Gordon Ramsey’s Savoy Grill for classic British cuisine with French touches (dress code).
+Dining options include Gordon Ramsay’s Savoy Grill for classic British cuisine with French touches (dress code).
 The hotel’s bars are equally illustrious: the legendary American Bar is London’s oldest and renowned for its cocktails, while the Beaufort Bar is dominated by the icicle-like Lalique-style bar serving original creations.
 The Savoy is one of the best places in London to enjoy afternoon tea.

 Hotel phone: +44 20 7493 8181